jmolds/bill_phone/README.md

 # Bill's Phone - WebRTC Communication App

 ## Recent Updates (May 2025)
+- Switched to direct image storage: All uploaded profile pictures are now converted to JPEG and stored in the database using the `sharp` library.
+Images are always served as JPEG.
+- Simplified database user management: Only the default `postgres` user is used; all custom user scripts removed.
+- Dockerfile and dependencies updated: Added `sharp` for image processing.
+See Dockerfile for required system dependencies.
-- Added full CRUD support for family user profiles (create, edit, delete) in both backend and frontend.
+- Full CRUD support for family user profiles (create, edit, delete) in both backend and frontend.
 - Updated backend CORS settings to allow DELETE and PATCH methods for web app CRUD operations.
 - Redesigned UI: Profiles are now displayed at the top with profile pictures and names; management features are below.
 - Improved error handling and feedback in the web app.

+## Planned/Future Features
+- **Voicemail and Conversation Review:** The system will support storing and serving audio (voicemail) and video recordings for later review.
+This will likely use a similar approach to image storage, with audio/video data saved as binary (BYTEA) in the database.
+Further backend and Dockerfile updates (e.g., `ffmpeg` for transcoding) will be considered as needed.

 ## Future Development Notes
 - [ ] **Multi-Person Call Support:**